Privacy Policy

 1. Introduction

-This Privacy Policy explains what personal information we collect, why we collect it, how we use and protect it, and your rights regarding your data.
+This Privacy Policy explains what personal information we collect, why we collect it, how we use and protect it, and your rights regarding your data — applying these protections regardless of which side of the border you operate from.

 2. Accountability